jtolkanowicz/auto-motor-sport-laptimes/README.md

 Supertest contains more data, but currently only data mentioned above is crawled.
 Information about tyres and some test dates was added manually.
-If there was no information about tyres in article I checked other tests from [Auto motor und sport](http://www.auto-motor-und-sport.de/testarchiv/) or looked other articles in internet.
+If there was no information about tyres in article I checked other tests from [Auto motor und sport](http://www.auto-motor-und-sport.de/testarchiv/) or looked for articles in internet.

 ## Usage